zoltan-nz/tutorial-builder/README.md

 - CodeMirror instance.
 The addon doesn't expose the CodeMirror API.
 Using the service, we can access to the instance of the CodeMirror and directly to the editor.
 - Reading the cursor position: watching the event `cursorActivity`, which can invoke a callback.
 In this case, using `bind` was an important, because we wanted to keep the context of the Ember project.
 (I should use an illustration for explaining this.)
 - Digging deep in the CodeMirror implementation, I realized CodeMirror continuously save all the changes as a History.
 This history could be the key of the recording and replaying steps.
-- I simplify the user interface.
-I think, having a Tutorial > Lesson > Step structure is too deep for a prototype implementation and not so important.
+- Simpler user interface.
+Having a Tutorial > Lesson > Step structure is too deep for a prototype implementation and not so important.
-- I just create one page with a huge editor: BUILDER
+- Let's create one page with a huge editor: BUILDER
 - There will be small text box, with a NEXT button
 - BUILDER-STEP model: code (getValue), description, history(getHistory)